jenmud/data_processes_recruitment_task2/README.md

 ### Calc the Super Rugby market percentage and save it to a csv file

-The this option save the output to a csv with the following fields
+This option saves the output to a csv with the following fields

 ```
 Game,Closes,Name,Calculated Market Percentage